KristiyanGergov/calculator/README.md

 # Calculator

+## Description

+This is a simple calculator which can be used  to do basic operators like addition, subtraction, multiplication and division.

+- Tech stack
+    - Go
+    - Docker

 ## Developer setup

-### Running the server
+### Running the app

-`./start-go.sh` - if you have go installed on your local machine
+`./start-go.sh` - if you have `Go` installed on your local machine

 OR

-`./start-docker.sh` - if you don't. (requires Docker to be installed)
+`./start-docker.sh` - if you don't. (requires `Docker` to be installed)

 ## Documentation